 Table of Contents

 Suggested Citation: Child Welfare Information Gateway.
-(2015).
-How Federal legislation impacts child welfare service delivery.
-Washington, DC: U.S. Department of Health and Human Services, Children's Bureau.
+(2010).
+Frequently asked questions from lesbian, gay, bisexual, and transgender (LGBT) prospective foster and adoptive parents.
+Washington, DC: U.S. Department of Health and Human Services, Children’s Bureau.

 This material may be freely reproduced and distributed.
 However, when doing so, please credit Child Welfare Information Gateway.